dannsam/xenko-docs/manual/graphics/low-level-api/textures-and-render-targets.md

 Xenko uses the @'SiliconStudio.Xenko.Graphics.Texture' class to interact with texture objects in code.

+For more information about rendering to a texture, see [Render to a texture](../graphics-compositor/render-to-a-texture.md).

 ## Load a texture

 To load a texture from an asset in Xenko, call this function: